Linkster78/The-Guardian/README.md

  - If the bot tells the user when commands are invalid
  - If the bot saves the roles of a user when he leaves/rejoins
  - If the bot moderates the chat for advertising
- - If the bot moderates the chat for swearing
  - If the bot moderates the chat for spamming

 *Note that you can view all of this with the* **config <show/list>** *command.*